AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

 4. Automated Market Making -
     - Uses the constant Product formula - X * Y = K
     - X = ETH reserve , Y = Token reserve and K = constant
-    - guarantees that the product of ETH and token
+    - guarantees that the product of ETH and token reserves remains the same after a trade
+    - larger trades cause more price slippage

+5. Fees -
+    -